Richard Barthelmess

 Richard Semler Barthelmess (May 9, 1895 – August 17, 1963) was an American film actor, principally of the Hollywood silent era.
 He starred opposite Lillian Gish in D. W. Griffith's Broken Blossoms (1919) and Way Down East (1920) and was among the founders of the Academy of Motion Picture Arts and Sciences in 1927.
-The following year, he was nominated for the Academy Award for Best Actor for two films: The Patent Leather Kid and The Noose.
+Two years later he was nominated for the Academy Award for Best Actor for two films: The Patent Leather Kid and The Noose.

 Early life

 Barthelmess was born in New York City, the son of Caroline W. Harris, a stage actress, and Alfred W. Barthelmess.
 His father died when he was a year old.
 Through his mother, he grew up in the theatre, doing "walk-ons" from an early age.
 In contrast to that, he was educated at Hudson River Military Academy at Nyack, New York and Trinity College at Hartford, Connecticut.
 He did some acting in college and other amateur productions.
 By 1919 he had five years in stock company experience.